SHDShim/PeakPo/README.md

 A python application for X-ray diffraction analysis for samples at high pressure and high temperature.

+## Manual

-Please check [wiki page](https://github.com/SHDShim/peakpo/wiki) in this repo for manual together with information on: how to install, how to setup, how to run and how to update.
+Please check [the PeakPo wiki page](https://github.com/SHDShim/peakpo/wiki) in this repo for manual together with information on: how to install, how to setup, how to run and how to update.

 ## Binary executables

-I also provide binary executables for some versions [here](https://drive.google.com/open?id=0B0kkQLbYpQDYfnlZZ09wcXltTjhRUDMydkx4R3o4TTUxcXlsTHJHOGlsNXo1ZkJUZ2JlWFk).
+I also provide binary executables from [my google drive folder](https://drive.google.com/open?id=0B0kkQLbYpQDYfnlZZ09wcXltTjhRUDMydkx4R3o4TTUxcXlsTHJHOGlsNXo1ZkJUZ2JlWFk).

+Instruction on the installation can be found in [the PeakPo wiki page](https://github.com/SHDShim/peakpo/wiki).

 ## How to cite